 In the first step, Zinc metal (0) is reacted with ɑ-halo ester and forms an organo-zinc complex which is simply known as Reformatsky enolate.
 It is very much similar to a Grignard reagent, It is added to Carbonyl compound and it forms a ß-hydroxy ester

 This naming reaction is also undergoing dehydration same as Perkin, aldol reactions to give ɑ, ß – unsaturated esters.

 - This reaction was usually done with Carbonyl compounds like aldehydes, ketones.

 - The reagent is Zinc Metal

 - The solvent is an inert solvent like Diethyl ether

-- The reactants are carbonyl compound with ɑ-halo ester
+- The reactants are carbonyl compounds with ɑ-halo ester

 - This involves the formation of Organo-zinc complex

 - The product formed in this reaction is a ß-hydroxy ester

 To know about the scientist who discovered this wonderful reaction to the chemical science was Sergey Nikolaevich Reformatsky